archiverjs/node-zip-stream/README.md

 #### type `string`

 Sets the entry type.
-Defaults to `file`. (allowed types to be expanded in future)
+Defaults to `file` or `directory` if name ends with trailing slash.

 #### date `string|Date`